This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Stackdriver Trace for analysis.

 Configure Zipkin tracers

-Follow the instructions in the common Configure Zipkin tracers section.
+Follow the instructions in the common Configure Zipkin tracers section on this page.

 Modifying an existing Zipkin server

 The Zipkin project maintains instructions on how to use Stackdriver Trace as a storage destination for an existing Zipkin server.
-These are available on GitHub here.
+These are available on the GitHub repository for the Zipkin Docker image.

 How to Configure Zipkin tracers